tobydriscoll/markdown-cv/index.md

 <!--  A list is also available [online](http://scholar.google.co.uk/citations?user=LTOTl0YAAAAJ) -->

 ### Refereed proceedings and posters

+`2024`

+T. A. Driscoll, A. A. Tichenor, P. Situ, R. J. Braun, and C. G. Begley, "Optimized Models of Tear Breakup (TBU) Mechanisms in Dry-Eye (DE) and Non-DE Subjects," Investigative Ophthalmology & Visual Science 65 (7), 6559-6559, May 2024.

+P. Situ, A. A. Tichenor, T. A. Driscoll, C. G. Begley, and R. J. Braun, "Neurosensory function changes induced by tear film instability (TFI)-related stress in dry eye: A pilot study," Investigative Ophthalmology & Visual Science 65 (7), 6566-6566, May 2024.

+A. A. Tichenor, P. Situ, T. A. Driscoll, C. G. Begley, and R. J. Braun, "Linking TBU mechanisms and the neurosensory response in dry eye subjects," Investigative Ophthalmology & Visual Science 65 (7), 6572-6572, May 2024.

 `2023`
 R. J. Braun, T. Driscoll, C. Begley, P. Situ, A. Tichenor, and R. Luke, “Tear Breakup (TBU) Analysis with Fluorescence (FL) and Thermal (TH) imaging,” Investigative Ophthalmology & Visual Science, vol. 64, no. 8, pp. 186–186, Jun.
 2023.